Mohammed-Farhaan-N/DevOps-Infra-Setup/README.md

 ## 🛡 Notes

-- This setup is specifically developed for **Ubuntu/Debian** operating systems.
-Ensure you run these scripts on a compatible environment.
-- This project is in development, and additional features and improvements will be added over time.
-- Default credentials are provided for initial setup convenience.
-For security, please change these credentials in your environment after installation.
+- Compatibility: Designed for Ubuntu/Debian systems.
+Make sure your environment is compatible.
+- Continuous Development: New features and enhancements are on the way!
+Keep an eye out for updates.

 ## 🤝 Contributing